ajschumacher/emacs_python/README.md

 ![](screenshots/bash_intro.png)

 I use [bash][], and I have it customized a little bit, which makes it more useful.
-I'll come back to this.
+I'll come back to customization.

 [bash]: http://www.gnu.org/software/bash/